EQuIP Project

 The EQuIP toolkit is one important ingredient helping to enhance the quality of industrial policies by contributing to the need of policies to be evidence-based.
 The toolkit consists of a set of analytical tools, covering all three aspects of inclusive and sustainable industrial development, namely economic, social, and environmental outcomes.
 With the EQUIP diagnostic tools, policy practitioners can develop and rely on a comprehensive, multidimensional assessment of the industrial sector that empirically highlights its strengths and weaknesses.
 The EQUIP diagnostic tools were developed specifically to offer a solid foundation for such an examination, covering a range of economic, social and environmental aspects.
 The aim is for policy practitioners to have a clear understanding of i) the economic performance and trajectory of the sector; ii) how inclusive it has been in terms of providing productive and decent jobs for men and women, and iii) the extent of the sector’s impact on the environment, and whether there have been effective efforts to limit these.

 The EQuIP toolkit consists of 8 topical tools, as well as a “Tool 0”, which discusses how to use the EQuIP tools in industrial policymaking.
 A tool is represented by a document that discusses a topic conceptually, explains how it is relevant to industrial policymakers, and details how to calculate indicators, where to source data from and how to interpret the results.
 The tools are freely available and are self-contained.
 Ideally, they are taught in a training course by experts.
-They can be found separately on this platform.

 EQuIP training workshops with presenting expert(s) can be requested either as part of a self-funded or donor-funded UNIDO policy project or they can be requested as self-funded standalone events.